We offer a range of classes and programs, both in the Gallery and throughout the community.

 In the AFK Studio Art Academy, students develop skills and attitudes to broaden their options, encourage their success in post-secondary art studies and open the door to careers in the arts.
 Through in-depth exploration of drawing, painting, printmaking and sculpture, students create personal portfolios and work towards year end exhibitions in the Gordon Smith Gallery of Canadian Art.
 Workshops with artists each year enrich students' studio activities.
 Visits to artists' studios, postsecondary institutions, and the studio process prepare students with a better understanding of the role and commitment required to be a successful artist.

-Artists for Kids offers several different enrichment opportunities.
+Artists for Kids offers various programs that support Mentoring Emerging Young Artists.
 During several days, students who are nominated by their school are taken out of the regular classroom stream and given the opportunity to work with a professional artist at the AFK Studios.
-We offer around three courses per year for different grade levels as well as in several different artistic mediums -- from painting and drawing, to collage, to ceramics and sculpture.
-These programs are for children who have been identified by their teachers and schools to show promise in visual arts and are a great opportunity to show them more of what being a professional artist can be like.
+We offer three courses per year for different grade levels and artistic mediums -- from painting and drawing, to collage, ceramics, sculpture and photography.
+These programs are for students who have been identified by their teachers and schools to show promise in visual arts and are an incomparable opportunity to experience hands-on training from professional artists.

 Each year, select secondary students participate in a 3-day intensive photography program, focusing on a specific topic.
 In previoius years, the focus has been on fashion photograhy.
 In 2016, the focus was on landscape and the environment.
 Students work with a variety of industry professionals culminating in publication in the North Shore News.